 Inverted nipples can be released and corrected during breast surgery without further downtime or scar.
 Modifications can be made to any of these procedures to account for underlying asymmetry.

-Babies cause three major disruptions to the mother’s abdominal wall.
+Developing babies cause three major disruptions to the mother’s abdominal wall.

+A tummy tuck (abdominoplasty) reverses these three changes by repairing the abdominal muscles, removing the fat, and tightening the skin.
+Any stretch marks beneath the belly button and scars from c-section may be improved or eliminated as well.
 There are several variations of this procedure.
 A “full” abdominoplasty includes extensive muscle repair and repositioning of the belly button; a “mini” removes the fatty bulge with less muscle manipulation and no changes to the belly button.
 Dr. Donaldson makes adjustments as necessary to customize the surgical technique for each patient.

 Flanks, Hips, Thighs and Genital Area

-It takes nine months to grow a baby, and usually six months to a year to lose the baby weight and determine the mother’s new baseline physique.
+It usually takes six months to a year after delivery for a mother to lose the baby weight and determine the new baseline physique.
 This may include rounder curves, fuller features or isolated deposits of fat.
-New discoveries for young mothers might include “love handles,” “saddle bags,” “muffin tops” and “banana rolls” among others.
+New discoveries for young mothers might include “love handles,” “saddlebags,” “muffin tops” and “banana rolls” among others.
 Liposuction can flatten, sculpt and contour these spots and affected areas.
-Variations include traditional liposuction, Vaser (ultrasonic assisted) and many more.
+Variations include traditional liposuction, Vaser (ultrasonic assisted) and other techniques.

-The genital area can also stretch and protrude during delivery, causing athletic discomfort later or embarrassment during intimacy.
+The labia minora can also stretch and protrude after delivery, ultimately causing discomfort or embarrassment during intimacy.
 Labiaplasty restores a tighter, more youthful contour.